DAWN-Foundation/dawn/README.md

 # Get all buildings for a specific owner
 yarn dawn:get_buildings --owner <owner>

-# Create a plan for a building (as --building-owner)
+# Create a plan for a building (as --service-provider)
 yarn dawn:add_plan \
-    --building-owner \
+    --service-provider \
     --building <building> \
     --price 100000000 \
     --duration 30 \